BunniwuvsPoni/Tools/Ubiquiti/Wireless Optimization.md

 # Ubiquiti Wireless Optimization

+Note:
+As always, wired offers more capacity and reliability than wireless

-1. Wireless site survey
+1. Wireless site survey (nothing beats an onsite Wi-Fi survey)
-2. (Settings -> WiFi -> Global AP Settings) - Power set to low (Auto just means High)
-3. (Settings -> WiFi -> Global AP Settings) - Channel width: 2.4Ghz @ 20Mhz & 5Ghz @ 40Mhz
+2. Tx power: (2.4Ghz - Low) (5Ghz - High)
+3. Channel width: (2.4Ghz - 20Mhz) (5Ghz - 40Mhz)
-4. (Per AP setting) - Non-overlapping channel selection: 2.4Ghz (1, 6, and 11) & 5Ghz (36, 44, 149, and 157 [do not use DFA channels, using 5 GHz Wi-Fi frequencies that are generally reserved for radar, such as military radar, satellite communication, and weather radar])
+4. Non-overlapping channel selection: (2.4Ghz - 1, 6, and 11) (5Ghz - 36, 44, 149, and 157)
-5. (Setting -> System -> Updates) - Auto upgrade AP firmware set to off
+5. Auto upgrade AP firmware set to off
-6. (Settings -> WiFi -> Nightly Channel Optimization) - Auto optimize network set to off
+6. Auto optimize network set to off
-7. (Settings -> WiFi -> SSID (Legacy menu)) - High performance devices set to off
+7. High performance devices set to off

 ---

+Wireless Bands
+	- 5Ghz or higher is the peferred connection due to available capacity
+	- 2.4Ghz - better range, penetration, and compatibility
+	- 5Ghz - better bandwith/capacity due to less congestion

 AP Power Levels
-	- Applies when you have more than one AP with potential overlap in coverage
-	- Lower is better to avoid interference
+	- Set 5Ghz or higher to a higher Tx power level than the 2.4Ghz to give devices a better chance to connect to the less crowded wireless band

 AP Channels
-	- When needed, try to assign non-overlapping channels to avoid interference
+	- Try to assign non-overlapping channels to avoid interference
-	- Auto is preferred since it will try to pick the best channel available but in certain circumstances, it might be better to go with manual settings (assuming your environment never changes…)
+	- Do NOT use DFA channels, using 5 GHz Wi-Fi frequencies that are generally reserved for radar, such as military radar, satellite communication, and weather radar

 Smart Queues
 	- For when download/upload traffic exceeds download/upload link